olehpetrovasyliev/jsninjas-test-task-frontend/README.md

 ## License

-Feel free to modify any part of these READMEs to better fit your project’s specifics!
+Feel free to modify any part of this project!

 #### P.S.
 Backend is deployed on render.com, so it can take a few minutes to first load project